pallets-eco/flask-sqlalchemy/docs/config.rst

                                    unicode support.
 This is required for
                                    some database adapters (like PostgreSQL
-                                   on some Ubuntu versions) when used with inproper database defaults that specify
+                                   on some Ubuntu versions) when used with improper database defaults that specify
                                    encoding-less databases.
 ``SQLALCHEMY_POOL_SIZE``           The size of the database pool.
 Defaults
                                    to the engine's default (usually 5)